 Unless otherwise specified, students completing the NME option must complete the regular BSEE Degree Requirements.
 Students are also required to complete six credits of NME core courses, the Advanced Electronic and Photonic Devices or Neural Engineering concentration and additional College of Engineering electives.

 Nanoscience and Molecular Engineering Core (6 credits)

 - NME 220 Introduction to Molecular and Nanoscale Principles

 - NME 221 Nanoscience and Molecular Engineering Seminar I

 - NME 421 Nanoscience and Molecular Engineering Seminar III

 Major Concentration Area (24 credits minimum)

-The approved concentration area for the NME Option is Sensors & Devices.
+The approved concentration area for the NME Option is Advanced Electronic and Photonic Devices or Neural Engineering.
 Any capstone course project must be on a topic appropriate for NME.

 Students may also wish to consider the following courses in addition to their Major Concentration Area.